 An excellent Canadian educational group who offer free resources and training for educators.
-They also have Community of Practice meetings for community leaders to discuss event planning and share information/resources!
+All information is available in both English and French, and they also have Community of Practice meetings for community leaders to discuss event planning and share information/resources!
 Sign up for free on their website:

 A website run by experienced eclipse chaser Dan McGlaun, and based in the US.
 His website has been a goldmine of information and resources for eclipse planners since the 2017 total solar eclipse.

 A US based organization partnered with NASA whose website is a hub for all things eclipses.
 They have plenty of educational resources, activities, safety information, and more.
 They also host occasional workshops.